 ELP Fellowships offer intensive leadership and skills training, national networking opportunities, and time for personal and professional reflection.
 Through immersive retreats, our curriculum helps emerging leaders hone their leadership styles, improve their strategy and organizational development, and strengthen their outreach to diverse constituencies.
 With the assistance of professional coaching and peer learning, each Fellow develops a Personal Leadership Plan.

 All applicants must meet the following criteria:

-- Work or reside in the 8 Great Lakes states (IL, IN, OH, MI, MN, WI, NY, PA) and engage in efforts to protect the Great Lakes and their connected waterways or help communities improve access to Great Lakes amenities.
+- Work or reside in the 8 Great Lakes states (IL, IN, OH, MI, MN, NY, PA, WI) and engage in efforts to protect the Great Lakes and their connected waterways or help communities improve access to Great Lakes amenities;

-- Have at least three years of work experience or are enrolled in graduate-level academic studies related to environmental or social change issues, broadly defined.
+- Have at least three years of work experience or are enrolled in graduate-level academic studies related to environmental or social change issues, broadly defined; and

 - The ability to participate in all 3 retreats, complete all assignments in a timely manner, and the desire to remain an active member of the ELP Senior Fellows Network after the conclusion of the year-long Fellowship.

 In addition to the above, applicants will be evaluated on the basis of their: